Noah: Islam

 Noah is a highly important figure in Islam and he is seen as one of the most significant of all prophets.
-The Quran contains 43 references to Noah, or Nuḥ, in 28 chapters, and the seventy-first chapter, Sūrah Nūḥ (سورة نوح), is named after him.
+The Quran contains 43 references to Noah, or Nūḥ, in 28 chapters, and the seventy-first chapter, Sūrah Nūḥ (سورة نوح), is named after him.
 His life is also spoken of in the commentaries and in Islamic legends.

 Noah's narratives largely cover his preaching as well the story of the Deluge.
 Noah's narrative sets the prototype for many of the subsequent prophetic stories, which begin with the prophet warning his people and then the community rejecting the message and facing a punishment.

 Noah has several titles in Islam, based primarily on praise for him in the Quran, including "Trustworthy Messenger of God" and "Grateful Servant of God".

 The Quran focuses on several instances from Noah's life more than others, and one of the most significant events is the Flood.
 God makes a covenant with Noah just as he did with Abraham, Moses, Jesus and Muhammad later on.
 Noah is later reviled by his people and reproached by them for being a mere human messenger and not an angel.
 Moreover, the people mock Noah's words and call him a liar, and they even suggest that Noah is possessed by a devil when the prophet ceases to preach.
 Only the lowest of classes in the community join Noah in believing in God's message, and Noah's narrative further describes him preaching both in private and public.
 The Quran narrates that Noah received a revelation to build an Ark, after his people refused to believe in his message and hear the warning.
 The narrative goes on to describe that waters poured forth from both the earth and the Heavens, destroying all the sinners.
 Even one of his sons disbelieved him, stayed behind, and was drowned.
 After the Flood ended, the Ark rested atop Mount Judi.